 “I’ll be there in a few minutes," he yelled back.

-Josh picked up a twig of driftwood out of the sand to add the finishing touch to the widows perch he created at the peek of the castle.
+Josh picked up a twig of driftwood out of the sand to add the finishing touch to the widow’s perch located at the peek of the castle.

 “From the perch the Princess’ guards can now warn the villagers of a pending attack by the winged gargoyles that live in the maze of dark caves on the out skirts of the castle,” Josh said.

 Ivan noticed Josh in the distance and an evil grin flashed across his face.
 Ivan did not like Josh because he kept to himself and in his mind acted weird.
-Joshua was also much smaller and didn’t have a lot of self-confidence to stand up to Ivan and his gang of thugs and thus he made for easy prey.
+Joshua was also much smaller, barely 100lbs soaking wet, and didn’t have a lot of self-confidence to stand up to Ivan and his gang of thugs and thus he made for easy prey.